-The number of Information resources available for people living with HIV/AIDS can be overwhelming.
-The Network of the National Library of Medicine (NNLM) HIV/AIDS Coordination Center has curated a list of trusted government resources that focus on different areas of HIV prevention and treatment, clinical trials, surveys and statistics, and HIV and pre-exposure prophylaxis (PrEP) navigation and other health-related information.
+The number of information resources available for people living with HIV/AIDS can be overwhelming.
+The National Library of Medicine has curated a list of trusted government resources that focus on different areas of HIV prevention and treatment, clinical trials, surveys and statistics, and HIV and pre-exposure prophylaxis (PrEP) navigation and other health-related information.

 The latest HIV data, prevention science, program resources, and policy updates.
 Information on HIV basics, testing, risk reduction tools, HIV by group and a resource library.
 Site also includes information for clinicians and public health partners.

 A comprehensive HIV/AIDS information service that provides access to high quality, accurate, and timely information for patients and their caregivers, health care professionals, educators, as well as community-based organizations.

 A service that offers health care professionals, researchers, people affected by HIV/AIDS, and the general public access to the latest, federally approved HIV/AIDS medical practice guidelines, an HIV drug database, a glossary of HIV-related terms, and resources related to HIV-related research.